wistia/wistia-open-docs/_posts/video-seo.md

 ## Video SEO FAQ

 Video SEO is tough, but valuable.
-Customers have lots of questions around how to use our Video SEO tool for their business video.
+Customers have asked us lots of questions about using our Video SEO tool for their video.
 We'll attempt to compile them here.

 ### Do I still need to create an sitemap, or submit something to Google Webmaster Tools?